sharypovandrey/FusionTwoCamerasFrames/README.md

 ### FusionTwoCamerasFrames
-Fusion (blender) are frames of color video and frames of infra video in real-time .<br> Image processing to be useing OpenCV !
+Fusion (blender) are frames of color video and frames of infra video in real-time .<br> Image processing to be using OpenCV !
 Version is 3.1.0.<br>
 ### Installation
 Microsoft Visual Studio Community C++ 2015, Update 3.<br>
 Open "FusionTwoCamerasFrames.sln".